[Editor’s note: This story was previously published in November 2018. It has since been updated and republished.]

 Source: Web Summit Via Flickr

 The valuation alone shows the risk in SPLK, which has pulled back from brief early-2014 highs above $100.
 But since that pullback, SPLK stock actually has been rather stable, as investors give the company time to grow into its valuation.
-And grow it does, with fiscal Q2 revenue growth of 32% driving a nice beat of consensus expectations.

 Meanwhile, Splunk continues to be a likely acquisition target, with Cisco (NASDAQ:CSCO) cited as a potential buyer in June and International Business Machines (NYSE:IBM) long thought to be a logical acquirer.

 Splunk is a classic growth stock in that it, too, is high-risk and high-reward.
-But it looks like one of the better growth stocks in what might be an over-aggressive market at the moment.
+But it looks like one of the better growth stocks to buy in what might be an over-aggressive market at the moment.

-High-Risk Stocks to Buy: Ship Finance International (SFL)
+Ship Finance International (SFL)

 The shipping space generally has been a “Bermuda Triangle” for investor capital, but Ship Finance International (NYSE:SFL) might be the exception to the rule.